cysouw/diathesis/text/c09_zuInfinitive.md

 - Das Radio geht zu reparieren. [@helbig2001: 166]
 :::

 There is a special idiomatic construction *VERB, was zu VERB geht* [@next] that includes the *gehen + zu-Infinitiv* construction.
-There does not seem to be any obvious semantic relation to the monoclausal construction as discussed above.
+There does not seem to be any obvious semantic relation to the monoclausal construction as illustrated above.

 ::: ex
 - Die Sozialdemokraten haben […] verhindert, was nur zu verhindern ging.^[~~DWDS~~: Berliner Zeitung, 23.09.2000.]